Table of Contents[Hide][Show]

 - Where to Find a Birth Center Near You

 When I first found out I was pregnant with my first child, there was no question that I would give birth at the hospital.
 In all honesty, the thought of having my child outside a hospital environment never crossed my mind or was it even discussed with my husband.
 Being from a medical family with two MDs and a nurse in the immediate family sealed the deal.

 After informally polling a dozen or so women about their recent birth experience to determine which hospital was “best”, however, I inadvertently discovered that literally, every single woman I chatted with about her baby’s hospital birth had a terrible experience.

 The full reality of the situation was staring me clearly in the face.
 My chance of experiencing a dream birth at a hospital was basically slim to none.

 At that point, I didn’t know what I was looking for but I knew I didn’t want to have my baby at the hospital and I didn’t want a homebirth either.

-I ended up delivering all three of my children at a freestanding birthcenter.
-This type of birthcenter is not affiliated with any particular hospital and generally does not have any doctors on staff.
-It offers state of the art care with nurse and licensed midwives during delivery but without interference or restrictive policies that require you to deliver on your back or within a certain number of hours else they wheel you in for a C-section.
+I ended up delivering all three of my children at a freestanding birth center.
+This type of birth center is not affiliated with any particular hospital and generally does not have any doctors on staff.
+It offers state of the art care with nurse and licensed midwives during delivery but without interference or restrictive policies that require you to deliver on your back or within a certain number of hours else they wheel you in for a Cesarean section.

 And, let’s face it.
 Birth is one of the most unpredictable experiences a woman can ever have!